Have a Happier Holiday with these 7 Healthy Thanksgiving Holiday Tips that Make it Easy to Stay on Track!

 Tip 6) Drink Bone Broth or Collagen

 All of that gluten, dairy, sugar, and booze can irritate your intestinal tract.
-Collagen helps heal your digestive tract and prevents leaky gut and joint pain.
+Collagen will help heal your digestive tract lining and reduce inflammation.
 You can make your own collagen-rich bone broth with the leftover bones from your feast to sip on it all week long.

 Your Coach and Biggest Cheerleader